UPES B.Des Admissions 2026

 Packaging Efficiency (folding and un-folding) etc.

 The first step in the preparation journey is to reframe “Math” not as a subject of memorization but as a tool for developing logic, where the UCEED mathematics is formula-light but logic-heavy.
-Students do not need to memorise complex integrals.
+Students do not need to memorize complex integrals.

 Develop Visual Estimation Techniques